robstave/angular2-training/session-three/page1.md

 ## Bootstrap skeleton
 We will not go too deep here into bootstrap at the moment.
 But since its installed, lets use it to scaffold out the project a bit.
-There is not a whole lot going on here with the bootstrap.
-A container and two rows, one for the input which we will populate later and one for the list.
+Basically, bootstrap lays out items [in a grid](https://v4-alpha.getbootstrap.com/layout/grid/).
+You have containers, rows and columns.
+Well will hardcode the html and classes to make this:

 ![Coop](https://github.com/robstave/angular2-training/blob/master/session-three/images/coop1snap.png "Coop")

+The code, in _app.component.html_ is as follows.

 ```html
 <div class="container">